 Conferences: All students have a mandatory conference with me for their second draft of the second paper, the Discipline Investigation assignment.
-This allows me to meet with you one-on-one around mid-semester so I can check in with you about how you are doing in the class, and give you personal feedback on your writing.
+This allows me to meet with you one-on-one to talk with you personally about your writing.
 All students are invited to talk with me about any of their work in my regular weekly office hours.

 Final Drafts: Final Drafts are due in class on the day that is indicated on the schedule.
-You will submit one hard copy to me on this day, as well as a digital copy to Criterion by midnight that same day.
+You will submit one hard copy to me on this day, as well as a digital copy to Canvas by midnight that same day.
 All final drafts will adhere to MLA, APA, or another academic format that is appropriate for your major of study.